Starting a blog is easy. Making money with that blog is slightly more difficult.

-Ad networks do all of the heavy lifting for you.
-They manage all of the ad inventory and serve the best-suited ad to the visitor.
+Ad networks do all the heavy lifting for you.
+They manage all the ad inventory and serve the ad best-suited to each visitor.
 The ad network gets a cut of each ad displayed on your site.
-They maximize the revenue for you and the ad network.

-Some ad networks specialize in specific niches so check first with an advertising rep to make sure your blog is a good fit.
-Here are some possible ad networks you can use on your blog:
+Some ad networks specialize in specific niches, so check first with an advertising rep to make sure your blog is a good fit.
+Here are some possible ad networks you can use for your blog:

-Unfortunately, many of the ad networks require a minimum of 100,000 unique visitors per month.
-If you are just starting out, this is usually a non-starter.
+Many of these ad networks require a minimum of 100,000 unique visitors per month.
+If you are just starting out, this is usually a big problem.

-The problem with ad networks they are trying to maximize the ad revenue.
-At first glance, this may sound great!
-But this is usually at the expense of search ranking with Google.
-Typically the more aggressive the ad banners, the less likely you will rank for high competitive keywords in Google.
+The problem with ad networks is that they’re trying to maximize ad revenue.
+At first, this seems great!
+However, that revenue usually comes at the expense of your search ranking within Google.
+Typically, the more aggressive the ad banners, the less likely you’ll rank for highly competitive keywords in Google.

-The other way is via private ad placement.
-You do the work all yourself but have all the control.
-Usually, you do this when you are large enough website audience or working with very small businesses and niche.
+The other way to monetize your site with ads is via private ad placement.
+With this option, you do the work all yourself, but you have all the control.
+Usually, you can do this when you have a large enough website audience or are working within a very small business niche.

-You find the merchants, you set the terms and price, you create the IO (known as Insert Order in advertising speak), and work out displaying the ads on your blog.
+With private ads, you find the merchants, you set the terms and prices, you create the IO (insert order), and you work out how to display the ads on your blog.

 - WordPress Plugin